-We will visit Tatton Park to enhance our learning about the Stone Age.
+We will visit Grosvenor Museum in Chester to enhance our learning about the Romans and their impact on Britain.

-We are hoping to visit a Hindu Temple, so that the children can get a first-hand experience of visiting a special, holy building.
+We are hoping to visit a Mosque, so that the children can get a first-hand experience of visiting a special, holy building.

-We will conduct geographical field work around a local river to consolidate and improve our learning within geography.
+We will conduct geographical field work around our school and local area to consolidate and improve our learning within geography.